yzhilong/tp/docs/DeveloperGuide.md

 ### Deleting a Game Entry
 Deleting a game entry requires user input from the CLI.
+The format of input should be `delete [INDEX]`.
-The user should obtain the index of the game entry to be deleted from `GameEntryListPanel`, which will show a list of game entries previously added or filtered by the user.
-The format of input should be `delete [INDEX]`. `GameBookParser` will check for the validity of the input.
+The user should obtain the index of the game entry to be deleted from the `GameEntryList`, which will show a list of game entries previously added or filtered by the user.` GameBookParser` will check for the validity of the input.
 It is valid if
 * The index specified by the user is bigger than 0 and smaller or equal to the number of game entries in the displayed list.
+* `GameEntryList` is currently displayed.

 The below provides a step-by-step break down of the mechanism for deleting a game entry.
 Assume that the user has already launched `GameBook` and the app has loaded data from storage.
-Assume also that the current game entry list contains more than 1 game entry.
+Assume also that the `GameEntryList` is displayed and contains more than 1 game entry.
 1. The user inputs `delete 1` which calls upon `MainWindow#executeCommand()`.
-2. `MainWindow#executeCommand()` passes the user's input to `LogicManager#execute()` to process.
+2. `MainWindow#executeCommand()` passes the user's input and information about the UI to `LogicManager#execute()` to process.
-3. `LogicManager#execute()` calls `GameBookParser#parse()` to parse the input.
+3. `LogicManager#execute()` calls `GameBookParser#parse()` to parse the input while taking account of the UI condition (whether `GameEntryList` is visible to the user).
 4. `GameBookParser#parse()` parses the input and returns a `DeleteCommand`.
 5. `LogicManger#execute()` executes `DeleteCommand` by calling `DeleteCommand#execute()`.
 6. `DeleteCommand#execute()` calls `ModelManager#deleteGameEntry()` to delete the game entry from the game entry